Winter and spring activities are available October 1st – May 14th. Contact us to make your reservation!

-Allow us to introduce ourselves: We are your hosts and owners, Annie & Mike Hopper, out for an afternoon of skiing.
-We love Winter!
+Allow us to introduce ourselves: We are your hosts and owners, Annie and Mike Hopper, out for an afternoon of skiing.
+We love winter!
 Winter sports are in full force in Alaska and are often a highlight for our visitors.
-We are able to arrange packages which include dog mushing, snow shoeing, cross country skiing and snow machining.
+We are able to arrange packages which include dog mushing, snowshoeing, cross-country skiing, and snow machining.
 These are common activities around the lodge and depending on the snow pack, can come as early as October and can last well past the month of April.
-This depends a lot on weather conditions and our guests level of expertise.
-Winter packages provide a worry free way to see Alaska in the winter.
+This depends a lot on weather conditions and our guests’ level of expertise.
+Winter packages provide a worry-free way to see Alaska in the winter.

-Packages are lodge based.
+Packages are lodge-based.
 After all activities, guests return to the lodge at the close of the day.
-Prices include meals, lodging, equipment and all activities.
-Activites are guided with a 1:4 ratio / one guide for every four people.
+Prices include meals, lodging, equipment, and all activities.
+Activities are guided with a 1:4 ratio/one guide for every four people.

 Call us about our rates!
 ADVANCED RESERVATIONS ARE REQUIRED.

-Skiing and Snowshoeing are available for anyone who wants to just walk out of the lodge and onto the trail.
-Our winter trails serve the lodge guest as guided access to the quartz-streaked bluff that dominates the eastern ridgeline far above the lodge.
+Skiing and snowshoeing are available for anyone who wants to just walk out of the lodge and onto the trail.
+Our winter trails serve as guided access to the quartz-streaked bluff that dominates the eastern ridgeline far above the lodge.
 Beginning, intermediate, and expert groomed trails provide quick access to some of the most pristine areas of the Alaska range.
 Trail maps for unguided guests are available.
 Skiing and snowshoe equipment is available for rent for the unguided guests.

-http://auroranotify.com: this comprehensive website that has everything combined.
+- auroranotify.com (This comprehensive website has everything combined.
 They will also send “alerts” to your phone or other device to let you know it’s visible.
-Look for Coronal Mass Ejections.
+Look for Coronal Mass Ejections!)

-If the main focus of guests is Northern Lights viewing, then a visit to the lodge during high forecast times is recommended.
+If the main focus of your visit is Northern Lights viewing, then a visit to the lodge during high forecast times is recommended.

 The Aurora can be seen from many viewpoints at the lodge, with panoramic views, north and south from the dining area, decks, and the belvedere.
 The lodge is located “off grid” which means minimal artificial light interferes with viewing the aurora.